taylor-schneider/ml-training-jupyter-notebooks/Machine Learning/Hyperparameter Optimization (HPO)/Hyperopt/README.md

 - [Hyperopt Integration With Apache Spark](Hyperopt%20Spark%20Integration.ipynb)
 - [Hyperopt Integration With MLFlow](Hyperopt%20MLFlow%20Integration.ipynb)

-# Important Note On Version
+# Important Note On Hyperopt Versioning
 **Note**: There are some major changes/incompatabilities between versions of hyperopt.
 I have seen some angry notes in various points complaining about this.
 I have also experienced som undocumented breaking changes hen switching between 0.2.5 and 0.2.7.
 For the sake of avoiding this issue, take note that I am using the latest package versioned 0.2.7.